academe/SagePay-Integration/README.md

 Some notes about how PSR-7 is being incorporated.

-The `SessionKey` message has been converted to PSR-7, and can be used like this:
+The `SessionKey` message has had PSR-7 support added, and can be used like this:

 ~~~php
 // require "guzzlehttp/guzzle:~6.0"